The Bacterial Gut Microbiota of Schoolchildren from High and Low Socioeconomic Status: A Study in an Urban Area of Makassar, Indonesia

 Curator: Kaluifeanyi101

-Abundance in Group 1: decreased abundance in 66 children of low SES
+Abundance in Group 1: decreased abundance in Children of high SES

 NCBI Quality ControlLinks